NilVentosa/number-server/README.md

 For that reason they don't cause client disconnection.
 But they are not written to the file.
 + New clients are allowed to connect after reaching the active client limit, but no input is processed from that client until an active client disconnects.
++ Numbers will be stored in the log file without leading zeroes

 # Task instructions
 Using any of the following programming language (taking performance into consideration): Java, Kotlin, Python, Go,